Exactly How to Make the Best Grilled Burgers on a Weeknight

-Burgers are probably the perfect weeknight meal during the summer; they're easy to make and a great excuse to spend time at the grill rather than in the hot kitchen.
+Burgers are easy to make and are a great excuse to spend time at the grill rather than in the hot kitchen.
 Plus, they come together fast and are a total crowd-pleaser.
-Properly preparing this classic grilled meal does require a little bit of legwork, though.
-Here, we're sharing our tips for perfect burgers, including how to choose the right ground beef, grilling tips, and our favorite toppings to make your meal extra delicious.
+In fact, we'd go as far as saying burgers are probably the ultimate summer weeknight dinner.
+Since properly preparing this classic grilled meal does require a little bit of legwork, we're sharing our tips for perfect burgers, including how to choose the right ground beef, grilling tips, and our favorite toppings to make your meal extra delicious.

 The most tender burgers take the least amount of work.
 Overworking the meat by mixing seasoning into it before forming the patties or overforming the patties and compressing the meat creates tough burgers.
 Take it easy; loosely form a meat into a patty, that's it.